LM-SAL/aiapy/docs/preparing_data.rst

 ============================================

 AIA data products provided by the JSOC are level 1 data products.
-This means that the images still include the roll angle of the satellite and each channel may have a slightly pixel scale.
+This means that the images still include the roll angle of the satellite and each channel may have a slightly different pixel scale.
 Typically, before performing any sort of data analysis on AIA images, you will want to promote your AIA data from level 1 to level 1.5.
 This is important if you want to compare images from different channels or create Differential Emission Measure (DEM) maps.